This page describes considerations for choosing the right Google Compute Engine machine type for your Cloud Datalab Virtual Machine (VM) instance.

 - Execution is cumulative—running three Cloud Datalab notebook cells in a row results in the accumulation of corresponding state, including memory allocated for data structures used in those cells.

 - Processing large amounts of data in memory (for example, using Pandas Dataframes) causes proportional memory allocation.
-When you finish running a notebook, you can stop the session by clicking on the Running Sessions icon in the top bar and shutting down the session.
+When you finish running a notebook, you can stop the session by clicking on the Running Sessions icon in the top bar (you may need to resize the browser window to see the icon) and shutting down the session.

 - Cloud Datalab utilizes disk-based swap file to provide overhead for additional memory requirements, but relying on the swap file is likely to slow down processing.
 It's best to estimate memory needs, then pick a machine type with at least the estimated amount of memory.